-take an art elective from any of the areas of special-OM, or JOR as long as any elective prerequisites have been met.
+Note: Student may take an art elective from any of the areas of specialization in CAR, COM, or JOR as long as any elective prerequisites have been met.
 The initial supplies for the curriculum will average \$300.00.
 This amount varies with course requirements and individual use and is replenished as necessary.